alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-156/day-156-1-egw.md

 ---
-title: EGW Reading
+title: The Death of Moses PP 469-470c
-subtitle: The Death of Moses PP 469-470c
+subtitle: EGW Reading
 ---

-Chapter 43—The Death of Moses
+### Chapter 43—The Death of Moses

 This chapter is based on Deuteronomy 31 to 34.